Sunshine, surf, beer, cricket and tennis, what more could anyone want.

 Commonwealth Bureau of Meteorology.

 While my granddaughter and I were discussing the Australian Christmas summer weather we suddenly decided that although we did not have frost and snow we did have an interest in ice.
-It is needed on our plates to keep our oysters cold, it is needed to keep our prawns (shrimps) cold and it is needed to keep our drinks cold.
+It is needed to keep our oysters, prawns (shrimps) and drinks cold.

 You can have any type of weather for your Christmas in Australia except a white Christmas.
 However Christmas 2000 saw a light covering of snow on some of the mountain peaks in the island state of Tasmania.
 So to have a white Christmas you must climb a mountain and then only about every ten years will you actually have a white Christmas.